garrytrinder/phantomjs-office365/readme.md

+# IMPORTANT
+Phantom JS is now longer being actively supported, whilst Google have since created a headless version of Chrome for Windows and Linux which is more enduring technology.
+Check out the [Headless Chrome Office 365](https://github.com/johnnliu/headless-chrome-o365) solution from John Liu (MVP) whos idea started me down this path with Phantom JS.

 # Phantom JS Office 365

 A PhantomJS script that authenticates with Office 365 and navigates to a SharePoint page, generates a local PDF of the page.